syncfusion-content/xamarin-docs/Xamarin/SfAvatarView/AvatarType.md

 ---
 layout: post
-title: Various customization in Syncfusion AvatarView control for Xamarin.Forms
+title: Various customization in Syncfusion AvatarView control.
 description: Learn how to change the Avatartype in AvatarView.
 platform: Xamarin
 control: SfAvatarView